ftjerneld/rheaprodtest/README.txt

 !!!
 Comment the new lines above to enable the Pi's wifi again !!!

+2. Install server
+- Create folder /home/pi/rheaserver
+- Copy the server files from github: git clone https://github.com/ftjerneld/rheaprodtest.git to the rheaserver folder.
+The file rheaserver.py is the actual server that receives the requests from the DUT

-2. Autostart flask
+3. Autostart flask
 Flask is used as webserver.
 To get it to auto start add service in /etc/systemd/system
+- copy rheaserver.service to /etc/systemd/system
 - user shall be root in order to use port 80
 - run sudo systemctl enable rheaserver.service
 - run sudo systemctl daemon-reload after each modification

-3. Install server
-- Create folder /home/pi/rheaserver
-- Copy the files in repo https://github.com/ftjerneld/rheaprodtest.git to the rheaserver folder.
-The file rheaserver.py is the actual server that receives the requests from the DUT